Optimization of the baseline and the parent muon energy for a low energy neutrino factory

 In this section we present the result of our study of $\theta_{13}$ discovery potential as a function of the parent muon energy $E_\mu$, for the three benchmark baselines.
 The middle panel of Fig.~\ref{fig-Eopt} shows the 5$\sigma$ contours when $\delCP$(true) is varied in $[ 0, 2\pi ]$ and also for seven chosen true values of $\delCP$.
 True values of all other parameters other than the displayed ones have been fixed to the values mentioned in Eq.~(\ref{simulation-para}), and $\chimin$ is obtained by marginalizing over all except $\theta_{13}$, with the errors stated in Section~\ref{sec:hierarchy-Lopt}.

 These figures also confirm that the discovery potential of any experimental setup depends crucially on the knowledge of $\delCP$.
-The sensitivity is the best when $\delCP \approx \pi/2$, however the conservative reach for $\theta_{13}$ may be up to an order of magnitude worse.
+For 1500 km, the sensitivity is the best when $\delCP \approx \pi/2$, while for higher baselines $\delCP \approx 3\pi/4$ has comparable or slightly better sensitivity, however the conservative reach for $\theta_{13}$ may be up to an order of magnitude worse.
 Larger baselines require larger muon energies to get an equivalent sensitivity, however with such a larger $E_\mu$, their reach in $\theta_{13}$ may be better.

-The saturation behavior as in the case of hierarchy determination -- i.e. the sensitivity increases with $E_\mu$ till a saturation value $\Esat$ -- is observed even for $\theta_{13}$ discovery for most $\delCP$ values, prominently for baselines of 1500 and 2500 km, but to a smaller extent for 3500 km.
+The saturation behavior as in the case of hierarchy determination -- i.e. the sensitivity increases with $E_\mu$ till a saturation value $\Esat$ -- is observed even for $\theta_{13}$ discovery for most $\delCP$ values.